 - Vaccination Clinics: Please visit the Napa Humane website for information on weekly actual-cost rabies vaccinations and other low-cost services or VIP Petcare Services for additional clinic dates and locations (including weekends).

 - Kennel Permits: The Napa County Animal Shelter permits and inspects kennels with five or more animals.
-If you wish to open a shelter you need to start with your local planning department for appropriate land use permits.
+If you wish to open a shelter, you need to start with your local planning department for appropriate land use permits.
 A condition of approval of that use permit will be that you obtain a kennel permit from the Animal Shelter.

-- Dog License Fees
+- Pet License and Microchip Fees

 - Adoption Fees (PDF) Opens a New Window.